 - In the Black Cat manga, Train is duped by Rinslet into pretending to be her lover so that she can attend Madame Freesia's Birthday Ball.
 Train, being a Heroic Archetype, loathes fancy events like that and dancing.
 So although Rinslet wanted to spend more romantic time with Train at the ball, he ends up instead running off to fight and capture a bounty.

-- In Black Butler, since Ciel is part of an aristocratic society (being of Royal Blood and all), there are many dances and balls he attends.
-One particular instance that stands out is when he not only has to attend a dance ball, but must crossdress while doing so.
-And he must avoid his fiancee Elizabeth from noticing lest he be embarrassed.
+- In Black Butler, since Ciel is part of an aristocratic society (being a Blue Blood and all), he attends many balls.
+One particular instance that stands out is when he not only has to attend a dance ball, but must crossdress while doing so (complete with an infamouscorsettightening scene).
+And he must avoid his fiancee Elizabeth from noticing lest he be humiliated.
 Hilarity Ensues.

-- Code Geass : The Sino-Brittanian pre-wedding party is just such an example, complete with plenty of drama when Zero & Co. crashes the party.
-And the day after he does it again, because Lelouch can't do anything in moderation.
+- Code Geass : The Sino-Britannian pre-wedding party is just such an example, complete with plenty of drama, starting when Zero & Co. crash the party, and ending with no less than an assassination attempt on him.
+With plenty of chess in between.
+And the day after, he does it again, because Lelouch can't do anything in moderation.

-- At the end of the sixth episode in the first season of the anime Zero no Tsukaima the magic academy holds a ball and Louise (wearing a fancy dress) dances with Saito.
+- At the end of the sixth episode in the first season of the anime The Familiar of Zero the magic academy holds a ball and Louise (wearing a fancy dress) dances with Saito.
 (Saito's the only one at the ball who isn't dressed up nicely.)

 - Mahou Sensei Negima! has a HUGE ball in the Magical World, where Negi and Co. are invited by Governor Godel.
 It turns out to be very plot important, as well as being filled with requisite amounts of Ship Tease.